 - “Grief” is the process of responding to the loss and it can affect all parts of your life.

 If the death was very sudden, or in traumatic circumstances, you may feel that things were left unfinished or unsaid.
 You may not have been able to be with the person when they died, or things may not have gone as you wished.
 You may also be managing symptoms of shock and disbelief.
+Some people are traumatised due to experiences during the illness and death of a significant person.

 The person who is dying may experience “preparatory grief” as they process the fact that their life will end soon.